NickOveracker/StickDiagrammer/README.md

 A proper source-available or open-source license will be added at some point.

 ## Known Bugs
+* Directly connecting output to input produces output of Z instead of reproducing the input.
-* Directly connecting VDD to GND produces output of Z instead of the correct output X.
+* ~~Directly connecting VDD to GND produces output of Z instead of the correct output X.~~ *Resolved 2021/11/18*
 * ~~Cells adjacent to painted cells are added to the same net, even if they aren't filled in.~~ *Resolved 2021/11/18*
 * ~~Lines can be dragged up or left while drawing.~~ *Resolved 2021/11/18*
 * ~~Clicking on right edge and dragging behaves as if clicked at (1,1).~~ *Resolved 2021/11/17*